 With a little planning, creativity and innovation it is possible to transform an unused roof space into an area to relax, unwind and entertain.

-4. Take an indoor-outdoor approach to decorating
+7. Take an indoor-outdoor approach to decorating

 Approach the furnishing of your small backyard in a similar way to the treatment of the inside.

-The hard materials you use will also make a difference – panels of timber for some of the boundary treatment can be softer in appearance than stone or rendered walls and will also create a quieter space with less echo.
+The hard materials you use will also make a difference.
+Panels of timber for some of the boundary treatment can be softer in appearance than stone or rendered walls and will also create a quieter space with less echo.

-5. Consider a row of pleached trees
+8. Consider a row of pleached trees

 It creates a sense of mystery by allowing glimpses of other areas.
-When they are planted in rows, they form an elevated 'green wall' effect, which can be a great, natural alternative to high fencing.
+When they are planted in rows, they form an elevated 'green wall' effect, which can be a great, natural alternative to high garden fence ideas.

-6. Plant a living wall
+9. Plant a living wall

 If floor space is at a premium, a living wall might be the only option for those seeking to create a plant-filled backyard.

-Smart living wall ideas are an easy solution, covering surfaces with flowers and foliage to disguise old fences and sheds, or even you’re bin.
+Smart living wall ideas are an easy solution, covering surfaces with flowers and foliage to disguise old fences and sheds, or even your bin.
 Add pollinator-friendly flowers and your living wall will feed the bees, too, or try edible plants for fresh ingredients right outside your door.

 Award-winning garden designer Alexandra Froggatt suggest using leafy evergreens for year-round cover, such as Siberian bugloss (Brunnera), small ferns, heucheras and sedges, or plant lettuces, thyme, chives, marjoram and strawberries for an edible wall.

-7. Introduce a water feature in a small backyard
+10. Introduce a water feature in a small backyard

-8. Opt for smooth and simple deck
+11. Opt for smooth and simple deck

 For an easy combination of good looks and longevity, smooth hardwood deck boards from a responsible source are the go-to option.
 Deck is a great way to enhance your small backyard space, as it can be used to zone an area that’s purely for outdoor dining.

-A practical option for small backyards as they’re durable, require minimal maintenance and last for years.
+They are a practical option for small backyards as they’re durable, require minimal maintenance and last for years.
 They also look better than softwood ridged decking, which needs more work and isn’t as long lasting.

-Hardwood boards are available in a range of different woods and colors from light to dark, which means you can customise your deck with a shade that suits you.
+Hardwood boards are available in a range of different woods and colors, from light to dark, which means you can customise your deck with a shade that suits you.
 The combination of natural wood, harmonious planting and a carefully chosen accessory or two (like this smooth concrete fire table) works every time.

-9. Do not overcomplicate a small backyard
+13. Do not overcomplicate a small backyard

-'Keep it simple – don’t get too carried away when planning for a small backyard or patio space,' says Dan Bowyer, Fisher Tomlin & Bowyer.
+'Keep it simple – don’t get too carried away when planning for a small backyard or patio,' says Dan Bowyer, Fisher Tomlin & Bowyer (opens in new tab).

 'A carefully chosen palette of materials and plants is often the most satisfying.
 However, this doesn’t mean you can’t be experimental, just be mindful that trying to squeeze everything into a compact space will make it cluttered and decrease usability.'

-10. Design with modern materials in mind
+14. Design with modern materials in mind

 Streamlined, modern materials work beautifully in a small backyard.
 Play with timber panels, steel-framed doors / windows and oversized pavers for a contemporary aesthetic that is still very much grounded in nature.